 Iskander missile system shows up in Algeria

-They built the Iskander-E for global customers, ensuring it stays effective while complying with export regulations.
-This export version of the Iskander is a strong and dependable weapon system with features that make it stand out in combat situations.
-It can carry a warhead weighing about 480 kilograms and can use different types of warheads: conventional, high-explosive, and specialised bunker-busting warheads.
+For global customers, they developed the Iskander-E and made sure it remains effective and compliant with export regulations.
+This export version of the Iskander is a strong and reliable weapon system that has features that make it stand out in combat situations.

-A Mach 7 Beast
+A Monster at Mach 7

-The Iskander-E missiles can reach speeds up to Mach 7, and their high manoeuvrability makes them difficult to intercept by air defence systems.
-Furthermore, the Iskander-E is designed for quick use on mobile platforms, which makes transportation and operation easier in various combat settings without needing fixed sites.
-This mobility is vital, allowing rapid movement and flexibility in battle.
+The Iskander-E missiles can reach speeds of up to Mach 7, and their high manoeuvrability makes them difficult to intercept by air defense systems.
+In addition, the Iskander-E is designed for quick use on mobile platforms, which facilitates transportation and operation in different combat conditions without the need for fixed sites.

-This setup gives Algeria the ability to fully use the system in real combat situations.
-The Iskander proved its effectiveness during the 2008 war in Georgia, hitting targets with high precision.
-That conflict showed the missile’s combat power and importance in modern warfare tactics.
+Each regiment comprises 12 launchers and about 30 support vehicles for robust operational and logistical support.
+This setup allows Algeria to fully use the system in real combat situations.
+The Iskander demonstrated its effectiveness during war in Georgia and in Ukraine, hitting targets with high precision.
+That conflict demonstrated the missile’s combat power and importance in modern warfare tactics.

 Conclusion